KenKundert/avendesora/README.rst

    yum install python3-gobject

-It has been left out of the dependencies in the setup.py file because it appears to be broken the pypi.
+It has been left out of the dependencies in the setup.py file because it appears to be broken in pypi.
 See the setup.py file for more information.

 If you would like to use scrypt as a way of encrypting fields, you will need to install scrypt by hand using::